alan-turing-institute/AIrsenal/NOTES.md

 ## Database

 The database is filled with data from the previous three FPL seasons (stored in the repo at `airsenal/data`), as well as data from the current season (obtained from the FPL API).
+A lot of the historic FPL data has been compiled with the help of the [vaastav/Fantasy-Premier-League](https://github.com/vaastav/Fantasy-Premier-League) repo.
 The database also contains information about the user's current FPL squad and AIrsenal's point predictions for each player and transfer recommendations.
-It contains the following tables:
+It has the following tables:

 **_Tables with Football Club Data:_**
 - **Team:** Name (short and full) and FPL ID for each team in each of the last three (and current) premier league seasons.